cnanditha/Smart-surveillance-robot-system/README.md

 Hardware Setup: See the file named Robot image.jpeg for the fully assembled car.
 Web Interface: See the file named Robot demo.jpeg for the smartphone control dashboard, showing the video feed and movement buttons.
 # Hardware Requirements
-ESP32-CAM Module
+1.ESP32-CAM Module
-L298N Motor Driver Shield
+2.L298N Motor Driver Shield
-FTDI Programmer Module (needed to upload code)
-2-Wheel or 4-Wheel Car Chassis Kit with DC motors
-2x 3.7V 18650 Lithium Cells (1200mAh+)
+3.FTDI Programmer Module (needed to upload code) 4.2-Wheel or 4-Wheel Car Chassis Kit with DC motors 5.2x 3.7V 18650 Lithium Cells (1200mAh+)
+6.Compatible battery holder
-Compatible battery holderPower Switch and Jumper Wires
+7.Power Switch and Jumper Wires
 # Setup and Installation
 1. Programming the ESP32-CAM
 Connect the ESP32-CAM to your computer using the FTDI programmer.